 If you’re looking to participate in online surveys, it may seem that you are faced with the daunting task of figuring out which online survey panels are legitimate and which are survey scams.

 Sometimes the decision is easy – a website where a bikini-clad model holding a laptop with “win me!” flashing on the screen is clearly not run by a legitimate provider.
 In these types of situations, a shady marketing company is usually behind the website and is looking to collect personal information that will be sold to third parties.

 Perhaps you’ve seen claims of earning thousands of dollars per week?
 Check out this ridiculous proposition, clearly posted by a scammer:

 Sometimes, however, distinguishing between a scam and a legitimate paid survey site, is not so obvious.
 Here’s what to look for when you’re unsure of whether or not a survey panel is actually run by a legitimate company.

 A website that simply asks for your first and last name and e-mail address could be a scam site and not an actual market research panel.
 If the initial signup page looks over simplified, be wary – most online survey companies collection additional information so they can better target survey takers for available surveys.
 Be cautious with these ‘bare bones’ websites and keep these next red flags in mind.

 No Company Information

-Online surveys are a great way to voice your opinions and be compensated for doing so.
-They are fun, addictive, and really do make an impact on the products and services companies develop, modify and discontinue.
+Online surveys are actually a great way to voice your opinions and be compensated for doing so.
+They are fun, addictive, and really do make an impact on the products and services companies decide to develop, modify and discontinue.
 SurveyPolice is at your service to help you differentiate between online survey scam websites and true marketing research companies, wanting and needing your opinion for legitimate purposes.

 How to Find Legitimate Online Surveys